innotrade/enapso-graphdb-admin/README.md

 ## Create Repository
 </summary>

-Create a new repository in your Graph Database instance, isShacl parameter is optional by default it is false. if security is on then for creating a repository, the user role needs to be Repository Manager else operation is not performed
+Create a new repository in the graph database instance, isShacl parameter is optional by default it is false. if security is on then for creating a repository, the user role needs to be Repository Manager else operation is not performed

 ```javascript